History of Rownhams services

 Branding and Layout

-The toilets are at the front (nearest the car park, one by each entrance), and the restaurant is at the back, which extends further than it looks.
+The toilets were at the front (nearest the car park, one by each entrance), and the restaurant was at the back, which extends further than it looks.
 Within this, a coffee shop was introduced to the middle and then moved closer to the aisle.

 The eastern end of the restaurant was syphoned off to become a Wimpy bar, then The Burger Company.
 The exact history here isn't clear as proposals have been put forward through the 2000s to add McDonald's, Wimpy, Costa and Dr Beak's Chicken to the fringes of the restaurant, and many of these didn't materialise, but it looks like one former seating area has now become a boardroom.
 In any case, by each entrance an extra shop was introduced - one was called Surf Shack and became a temporary Costa which is still there, albeit it closed, and the other was replaced in favour of this mysterious supplementary restaurant.
 During these changes, the extent of an atrium room that was within the restaurant was reduced.